PhilipGriffith/AHPy/README.md

       - `{'a': 1.2, 'b': 2.3, 'c': 3.4}`
       - Given this form, AHPy will automatically create a priority vector of normalized values

-- `precision`: *int*, *(optional)* the number of decimal places to consider when computing both the priority vector and the consistency ratio of the Compare object
+- `precision`: *int*, the number of decimal places to consider when computing both the priority vector and the consistency ratio of the Compare object *(optional)*

-- `random_index`: *'dd'* or *'saaty'*, *(optional)* the set of random index estimates used to compute the priority vector's consistency ratio
+- `random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio *(optional)*
   - 'dd' uses estimates from Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
     - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size
   - 'saaty' uses estimates from Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
 31
     - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size

-- `iterations`: *int*, *(optional)* the stopping criteria for the algorithm used to compute the Compare object's priority vector; the algorithm stops when the number of iterations is equal to this value
+- `iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's priority vector *(optional)*
+  - If the priority vector has not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is assigned as the priority vector

-- `tolerance`: *float*, *(optional)* the stopping criteria for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons; the algorithm stops when the difference between the norms of two cycles of coordinates is less than this value
+- `tolerance`: *float*, the stopping criterion for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons *(optional)*
+  - The algorithm stops when the difference between the norms of two cycles of coordinates is less than this value

-- `cr`: *bool*, *(optional)* an override to compute the Compare object's priority vector even when a consistency ratio cannot be computed due to the size of the matrix
+- `cr`: *bool*, an override to compute the Compare object's priority vector even when a consistency ratio cannot be computed due to the size of the matrix *(optional)*
   - This allows for the computation of matrices greater than 100 &times; 100 in size

 ### Missing Pairwise Comparisons